Updated on 3/6/2019

 Pennsylvania has been granted an extension to the Real ID Act through August 1, 2019.
 All current PennDOT driver’s licenses and identification cards can be used to enter federal facilities through that date.
 This applies, in particular, to federal government buildings, nuclear facilities and military bases.
-Real ID identification will be available to customers.
+Real ID is now available to customers.
 To secure your Real ID product, you can visit the Driver License Center (1710 Hoover Avenue, Allentown, PA, 18109) to have your documents imaged and request the Real ID product or online OR you can visit the Real ID Center in Whitehall at 1101 MacArthur Road.

 Can I Board a Plane with my PA Driver’s License

 Yes, you can use your PA Driver’s License to board a domestic flight.
 The earliest this will be a concern for Pennsylvanian’s is August 1, 2019.
 By this time, PennDOT will need to have taken all steps required to issue Real ID compliant licenses and identification.

 What will I need to do to obtain a Real ID